apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 make -j
 ```
 Run the query by spark-shell, and get the Stage Id from spark UI.
-Get the substrait plan from console output.
+Get the Substrait plan from console output.

 Example:
 ```shell